diasdmhub/zabbix_db_backup/README.md

 ## OVERVIEW

-This is a script that creates a full backup of the Zabbix database.
+This is a script that creates a backup of the Zabbix database.
 It is useful to automate Zabbix DB backups with a _crontab_ or some other tool like Zabbix itself, and keep the backups consistent.
 Along with it, a useful template that pulls the script log data into Zabbix.

 The script uses `mysqldump` to produce a set of SQL statements from the Zabbix MySQL database for backup purposes.
 It also reduces the size of the database dump by compressing it with `gzip`.
 During this process, the script records the execution to a log file and writes some statistics.